jtangney/gke-federated-learning/README.md

 - You create the infastructure using Terraform.
 The blueprint uses a local [backend](https://www.terraform.io/docs/language/settings/backends/configuration.html).
 It is recommended to configure a remote backend for anything other than experimentation

 ## Understanding the repository structure
-This repository has the following folders.
+This repository has the following key directories:

 * [terraform](terraform): contains the Terraform code used to create the project-level infrastructure and resources, for example a GKE cluster, VPC network, firewall rules etc. It also installs Anthos components into the cluster